dnapi/42_pipex/README.md

 # Project Description: Pipex

 In the `pipex` project of school 42,  I have created simplified version of the shell's pipe functionality in C  programming language.
 The goal is to implement a program that can execute two or more commands provided as arguments, simulating the behavior of the shell when using the `|` operator.
+List ofof allowed function include : open, close, read, write, malloc, free, perror, strerror, access, dup, dup2, execve, exit, fork, pipe, unlink, wait, waitpid.

 ## Key Tasks and Features